tfpf/hash-drbg/doc/README.md

 * `/dev/urandom` is read to obtain entropy for seeding and reseeding.
   * It is assumed to always provide sufficient entropy.
 * Nonces are generating by appending a monotonically increasing sequence number to the timestamp.
-  * If the compiler supports atomics (GCC and Clang do), the sequence number is an atomic integer—whence, unique nonces will be generated even in a program with multiple threads.
+  * If the compiler supports atomics (GCC and Clang do), the sequence number is an atomic integer—whence, in a process with multiple threads, no two threads will generate the same nonce.
   * Otherwise, two threads might end up with the same nonce because of a data race.
-(Two processes which load the library at the same time might also produce the same nonce, because the sequence number is initialised to 0.)
+(Two threads in different processes which load the library at the same time will also generate the same nonce, because the sequence number is initialised to 0.)
 Which shouldn't be a problem, because their entropy inputs will be different with high probability.
 * In C, a byte need not be 8 bits wide.
 However, this implementation uses the term 'byte' to refer to an 8-bit number.
   Hence, fixed-width integer types are used liberally.